Date of publication of Silent Witness 23 | BBC plot, cast, trailer - Mash Viral

 Another important story for the new season will include an “extremely potent nerve agent” that Dr. Chamberlain (Richard Lintern) and his colleagues could pose a danger.

-Who will play the main role in the new series of Silent Witness?
+Who will play the leading role in the new series from Silent Witness?

 Our four main stars will return to the Lyell Center in 2020.